cdl-geneseo/geneseo-dictionary/B/Breakfasts.md

 # Breakfasts

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Breakfasts

 Created by  Unknown User (meg23) on Apr 07, 2019

 Breakfasts (n.)- An excuse to day drink in the warm weather; often hosted by fraternities and sororities in the spring and summer.“It’s so nice!
 I’m definitely going to bring some of my drinks over to the DPhiE breakfast.”(M Gillanders, A-F, 2019).